janani-tamilarasan/ruby-coding-excercise/README.md

 📌 **Keywords**
 - ✔ Un-Sorted
-- ✔ Pairs / triplets
+- ✔ Remove or Move or Replace or swap
-- ✔ Symmetric problems
+- ✔ Comparision
+- In place modification

 ### 👉 **Time / Space**
 O(n) time, O(1) space